-GUIDE TIP: You can do this same rig with just 30 to 40 feet of 20 pound mono, however, I have experimented with a number of different mono lines and many are to limp and they tend to get beat up easier.
+GUIDE TIP: You can do this same rig with just 30 to 40 feet of 20-pound mono, however, I have experimented with a number of different mono lines and many are too limp and they tend to get beat up easier.
 The OPST lasts a few years for me and casts well.

-FYI: The leader that I use when Euro Nymphing steelhead is similar or almost identical to what I use when Euro Nymphing for trout and I use the same OPST line for trout too.
+FYI: The leader that I use when tight line Euro Nymph fishing for steelhead is similar or almost identical to what I use when Euro Nymph fishing for trout, and I use the same OPST line for trout too.
 All I do for steelhead is upsize everything on the lower part of the leader, or downsize everything for trout.
 And I also use different flies that work well for steelhead.

 I also tend to use longer casts with steelhead so with the OPST or Maxima Line, very little or no fly line is actually used.

 Although I can cast 30 to 40 feet of line to cover a lot more water, the amount of leader length out of the rod guides for a beginner should be 14 to 16 feet most or all of the time.
 It is very difficult to control the extra line, control the fly depth and speed, and detect bites with the extra long leader lines.